 Open access content can also be configured at a more granular level by selecting particular open access KB collections.
 In order to access any KB collections, including your selected open access KB collections, you will also need to set your Discovery settings in Service Config >MyWorldCat.org >Full Text and Open Access Links to include "Links from the WorldCat knowledge base to full text content."

-The A-Z list for Discovery incorporates knowledge base collections to provide a searchable list of ejournals, ebooks and other items from the title holdings listings in those collections.
+The A-Z list for Discovery incorporates knowledge base collections to provide a searchable list of ejournals and ebooks from the title holdings listings in those collections.
 The interface also includes a citation finder feature so that users can enter an article citation to search for access to the specific issue for that particular article.

 There is also a browsing feature to browse all titles as well as browsing for collections by title.
 The collections browse feature includes both knowledge base and query collections.
 The collections browse includes links to the titles in that particular collection.
 If a knowledge base collection for print serials has been created by the library, that collection and the titles from that collection will be included in the searching and browsing features of the A-Z list.